UBC-MDS/PyPunisher/README.md

 [![Build Status](https://travis-ci.org/UBC-MDS/PyPunisher.svg?branch=master)](https://travis-ci.org/UBC-MDS/PyPunisher)

 PyPunisher is a package for feature and model selection in Python.
-Specifically, this package will implement tools for forward and backward model selection (see [here](https://en.wikipedia.org/wiki/Stepwise_regression)).
+Specifically, this package has implemented tools for forward and backward model selection (see [here](https://en.wikipedia.org/wiki/Stepwise_regression)).
-In order to measure model quality during the selection procedures, we will also be implement the Akaike and Bayesian Information Criterion (see below), both of which *punish* complex models -- hence this package's name.
+In order to measure model quality during the selection procedures, we have also implemented the Akaike and Bayesian Information Criterion (see below), both of which *punish* complex models -- hence this package's name.

 We recognize that these tools already exist in Python.
-However, as discussed below, we have some minor misgivings about how one of these techniques has been implemented, and believe it is possible to make some improvements in `PyPunisher`.
+However, as discussed below, we have some minor misgivings about how one of these techniques has been implemented, and have made some small some improvements in `PyPunisher`.

 ## Installation